The Cornwall We Want

 Making Cornwall as Great a place to work as it is to live.

-by Nik Butcher, over 4 years ago
+by Nik Butcher, almost 6 years ago

 I moved to Cornwall in order to launch my small business, aiming to help other small businesses retain their best people (currently the County loses its talent to other areas, due to the perception of Cornwall as a workplace) I was encouraged to move the business here, as both the Chamber of Commerce and the Council had talked openly about their desire to create a better Cornwall for employees and businesses.